MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

     * It is often used when needing to easily shift additional traffic to a specific destination - yet still maintaining geographical awareness.
   * Multi-Value
     * Essentially the same as simple routing but each possible destination has an associated health check.
 Only destinations that have a healthy destination will be included in the payload returned to the user.
-    * Up to 8 healty destinations will be included in the response.
+    * Up to 8 healthy destinations will be included in the response.
     * The user, upon receiving the payload of healthy destinations, will choose one at random in the same way as it would for simple routing.

 # Elastic Beanstalk